-Self-grooming for cats is a pretty regular occurrence.
-Cats’ scratchy tongues are specially adapted to maintain proper hygiene by removing all the dirt that accumulates throughout the day.
+Cats groom themselves all day long.
+A cat’s tongue is specially adapted to maintain proper hygiene.
+The tongue removes all the dirt that accumulates throughout the day.

-But any pet parent with multiple kitties at home will also occasionally notice their cats licking and grooming each other.
-It sounds simple enough, right?
+But any pet parent with multiple cats will also occasionally notice their cats licking and grooming each other.
+It sounds simple enough.

-Cats can’t clean every area of their bodies, and most social grooming occurs in the head-neck area, where it’s considerably harder to reach by one cat.
-However, while one of the reasons for doing so is to clean themselves, there are additional reasons why kitties engage in social grooming.
+Cats can’t clean every area of their bodies.
+Most social grooming between cats occurs in the head-neck area.
+This is because it’s considerably harder for the cat to reach.
+Hygiene does play a role in why cats groom each other, but there are additional reasons why kitties engage in social grooming.

 Cats aren’t the only species that partake in allogrooming.
 It can also be found in other felines, mammals, and a host of other species.
-But what exactly is allogrooming?
+But what does the word “allogrooming” mean?